amazon-science/SetLexSem-Challenge/README.md

 ## Directory Structure

+* `configs/`
+  * `configs/experimetns` contains configuration files which specify hyperparamter settings for running experiments.
+  * `configs/generation_data` contains configuration files for dataset generation
+  * `configs/generation_prompt` contains configuration files for prompt generation based on the data previously stored
-* `analysis_config/` contains a configuration file which can be used for analysis of cost, latency, and performance metrics for one set of hyperparameters for a particular study.
+  * `configs/post_analysis` contains a configuration file which can be used for analysis of cost, latency, and performance metrics for one set of hyperparameters for a particular study.
 This config is used in the script scripts/anaylsis_for_one_study.py
-* `config/` contains configuration files which specify hyperparamter settings for running experiments.
-* `hypothesis_config/` contains a configuration file which specifies filtering criterias for generating figures for various hypotheses.
+  * `configs/post_hypothesis` contains a configuration file which specifies filtering criterias for generating figures for various hypotheses.
 * `notebooks/` has a Jupyter notebook for generating figures that are used in the research paper
 * `scripts/` contains Python scripts for running experiments, post-processing the results, and analysis of results
 * `setlexsem/` is the module which has all the important functions and utils for analysis, experimentation, generation of data, samplers.